transcrobes/transcrobes-orig/README.md

 Development
 ===========
-If you are a (Python) developer learning Chinese, or you really want this to be compatible with learning other languages then your help is needed!
+If you are a Python and/or JS/TS developer learning Chinese, or you really want this to be compatible with learning other languages, then your help is needed!

 ## Provisioned docker dev environment